 Cash return is a combination of dividend yield and net share buybacks.
-While one can debate the best measure of the cash return, we can create a reasonable estimate based assuming a lower bound using the dividend yield and an upper bound using the earnings yield (the inverse of the price/earnings multiple, E/P).
+While one can debate the best measure of the cash return, we can create a reasonable estimate assuming a lower bound of the dividend yield and an upper bound of the earnings yield (the inverse of the price/earnings multiple, E/P).

 We can then split the difference between the upper and lower bound measures to generate a reasonable cash return estimate.

 For the real growth component, we can use expected real GDP growth estimates as a proxy.
 Combined with an estimate of expected inflation, we have our growth component.